kubernetes-sigs/krew/README.md

 # krew

-krew is the missing kubectl plugin manager.
+krew is the kubectl plugin manager.

 ## What is krew?